JRCSTU/wltp/README.rst

     into the ipython interpreter; it will remove these prefixes.
     But in :command:`python` you have to remove it youself.

-If everything works, create the :term:`pandas-model` that will hold the input-data (strings and numbers) of the experiment.
+If everything works, create the :term:datamodel of the experiment.
 You can assemble the model-tree by the use of:

 * sequences,